Optum/dce/docs/howto.md

 | ActualSpend | The calculated spend on the account at time of notification |
 | ThresholdPercentile | The configured threshold percentage for the notification |

+### AWS Regions

+By default, DCE users are limited to working in `us-east-1` by IAM Policy.
+Limiting users to a small number of regions reduces the amount of time it takes to reset accounts.

+To override this behavior, you may set the terraform `allowed_regions` variable to a list of AWS region names.

 ## Backup DCE Database Tables